 Not far away is the imposing chateau of Castelnau Bretenoux, taken by siege in 1159 by Henry II Plantagenet and held until the end of the Hundred Years war when it became once more the property of the barons of Castelnau.
 A visit to the chateau and its village is highly recommended.
 Guided tours are usually in French only.

-Market: On Tuesday and Saturday mornings.
+Market: On Tuesday and Saturday mornings in the cobbled square.